PL approximations of symplectic manifolds

-The paper is subdivided into three sections.
-The first one presents the definitions and notations adopted in the text.
-The second one contains the proof of \tref{Theorem}, as well as some of its consequences.
-It is itself divided into a first subsection that explains the induction procedure to construct a triangulation making $\Omega_0$ agrees with $\Omega_1$ near the skeleton.
-A technical lemma in relegated in a second subsection and corollaries appear in the third subsection.
-The last section is devoted to proving uniqueness.
+The paper is organized as follows.
+The first section presents the definitions and notations adopted in the text.
+The second one contains the proof of the existence part of \tref{Theorem}.
+It is itself divided into a first subsection that explains the induction procedure to construct a triangulation making $\Omega_0$ agrees with $\Omega_1$ near the skeleton and a second one that contains a technical lemma.
+The uniqueness part is proven in the third section and consequences of \tref{Theorem} appear in the Fourth section.
+The fifth section is devoted to the symplectic jiggling lemma.
+It is divided into three subsections.
+The first one discusses the statement of the theorem.
+It is followed by a reminder of the notion of crystalline subdivision of a simplicial complex.
+Then comes the proof itself.
+Section \ref{construction PC} explains how to PL approximate smooth symplectic structures. \\

-\intro{Acknowledgments} We are particularly grateful to Yakov Eliashberg, who initiated the project to investigate PL/PS symplectic and contact topology and with whom we have had numerous very stimulating and interesting conversations.
+{\bf Acknowledgments} We are particularly grateful to Yakov Eliashberg who initiated the project to investigate PL/PS symplectic and contact topology and with whom the first author has had numerous very stimulating and interesting conversations.
+Part of the research was carried out during a visit of the authors, as well as several visits of the first author at the Mathematics Department of Stanford University that we thank for its hospitality.
 We also thank Fran\c cois Laudenbach, whom we have consulted on several occasions.
+The research of the first author was supported by the EoS grant \emph{Symplectic Techniques in Differential Geometry}.
+The second author was supported by a grant of the FRS-FNRS.
+Lastly, the authors thank the referee for noticing that the jiggling lemma was not necessary to carry out the approximation procedure.